 Best Natural Remedy for Lichen Sclerosus

 If you are interested in a natural approach to managing lichen sclerosus, applying a topical cream containing vitamin E may be worth considering.
-As a natural antioxidant, vitamin E can protect the from damage, improve its appearance, and potentially reduce symptoms associated with lichen sclerosus.
+As a natural antioxidant, vitamin E can protect the skin from damage, improve its appearance, and potentially reduce symptoms associated with lichen sclerosus.
 Vitamin E creams can often be found at drug stores or online.

 Foods to Avoid